dojo/docs/dojox/layout.rst

   An interesting UI, scrolling an overflowed div based on mouse position, either vertical or horizontal

+* `dojox.layout.TableContainer <dojox/layout/TableContainer>`_

+  A simple layout widget that lays out its child widgets using a Table element.

 * `dojox.layout.ToggleSplitter <dojox/layout/ToggleSplitter>`_

   A custom Splitter for use in a BorderContainer, providing a lightweight way to collapse the associated child